Australia talks tough on EU trade - FT

 June 7 (Reuters) - Australia's trade minister Don Farrell has warned the European Union that he will not sign on a trade deal unless the bloc opens its market to more Australian farm products, the Financial Times reported on Wednesday.

-Meanwhile, Australia had extended an "olive branch" to China on its trade disputes, Farrell told FT.
+Meanwhile, Australia had extended an "olive branch" to China on its trade disputes, Farrell told the FT.

+Australia, which has recently seen a thaw in trade restrictions from China after more than three years of icy diplomatic ties, enjoyed a growth rate of 12.6% in shipments to China during the first five months from a year earlier, Chinese customs data showed on Wednesday.

+In May when China's imports from major trade partners including the United States, Japan and South Korea shrank, its purchases from Australia rose 5.4%, according to Reuters' calculations based on Beijing's customs data.

 ((Jose.Joseph@thomsonreuters.com;))